rhettc/ruby-interview-questions/README.md

 Q: What is the pattern matching operator?
 A: `#=~`

-Q: How might you include an expression within a `Regexp` literal?
+Q: How might you interpolate an expression within a `Regexp` literal?
 A: Using `#{}` just like as in a double-quoted string literal.

 Q: What is the global variable for the last `Regexp` match?